Jamsonwan/DNN/README.md

 This project is dnn，which is a convient model.
-You can choose some parameters for your owen application.
+You can choose some parameters for your own application.
   layer_dims: denotes number of each layers.
   classes: denotes number of classes
   beta: denotes the l2 regularize parameter